alx-tools/Hack-The-Virtual-Memory/README.md

 ### 01. Python bytes

-For this second piece, we do almost the same thing, but instead we access the virtual memory of a running Python 3 script.
+For this second piece, we'll do almost the same thing, but instead we will access the virtual memory of a running Python 3 script.
 It is not as straightfoward.
 Let's take this as an excuse to look at some Python 3 internals!

+Status: _Working on it_

 ### 02. What's where in the virtual memory

 Let's try to guess where things are in the virtual memory.

+Status: _Working on it_

 ### 03. TBA

-_Working on it_
+Status: _Working on it_